zhabinskiy/unknown-dev-conference/README.md

 ### Start a project

 First of all you'll need to install globally `node`, `watchman` and `react-native-cli`.
-Then you need to install all dependecies via `yarn`.
+Then you need to install all project dependecies via `yarn`.
 Type `yarn start` to start a project.

 Also I use [React Native Debugger](https://github.com/jhen0409/react-native-debugger) for debugging and [Hyper](https://hyper.is/) as default terminal.